-This is (meant to be) the day-to-day record of our homeschooling.
-It’s not perfect – some days I write everything we did, sometimes it’s a summary, and more often than I like, it’s a quick highlight of things done in the last week, fortnight or even month!
+This is (meant to be) the day-to-day records of our homeschooling.
+It’s not perfect.
+Some days I write everything we did, sometimes it’s a summary, and more often than I like, it’s a quick highlight of things done in the last week, fortnight or even month!

 Boy in Charge – C’s Homeschool Activity Booklet

 Early on in the ‘grand homeschool experiment’, I created a little booklet for C, bound on a large plastic ring.
 It’s looking a little battered these days – but that’s a good thing!
 Each page has a different topic ( all in lovely bright colours), and a list of activities.
 When it’s time to do ‘school’, I let him pick an activity from the booklet.
 That way, HE’S the one in charge, lol.